Mass. communities considered high risk for coronavirus roll back their reopening process

-WOBURN, MASS.
-(WHDH) - As coronavirus cases in Massachusetts are on the rise, communities that are considered high-risk have to roll back their reopening process.
+WILMINGTON, MASS.
+(WHDH) - With coronavirus cases in Massachusetts on the rise, communities that are considered high risk have to roll back their reopening process.

 The Mass.
 Department of Public Health reported Wednesday that 77 communities are in the red zone and must return from the second step of Phase 3 of the state’s reopening plan back to the first step.